AUTOlab-TAU/SUM-Optimization/Scripts/README.md

-Scripts for processing Living Lab native data formats, alternative ways to generate demand, and various utilities.
+Scripts for creating a local Living Lab setup including network and demand sample frame (pool of trips) and for visualizing basic results.